jamesmkur/ip-auditor/README.md

 The IP Auditor looks through your Apache vhosts to compile a list of apps on the server, what domains are being listened for and what IP each domain is actually pointing to.

+If passenger is installed, it also lists where the rails apps are located and what rvm gemset / rails version they are using.

 This allows you to quickly track which domains and apps are active and which are pointing elsewhere.

+## Assumptions

+* RVM is installed on the server, and the bin path is /usr/local/rvm/bin/rvm
+* Apache vhost files are located in /etc/apache2/site-enabled/
+* Apache vhost files follow the "site-name.com" convention
+* If passenger is installed, site config files are stored in /etc/passenger.d/
+* Passenger files follow the "site-name.com.yml" convention

 ## Installation